MyungHwanJeon/PrimA6D/README.md

    $ python3 YCB_train_pbr.py -o=[obj_id]
    $ python3 YCB_test.py -o=[obj_id]
    ````
-   For example, to prepare the No.1 of YCB ojbect, `python3 YCB_train_synthetic.py -o=1`
+   For example, to prepare the No.1 of YCB object, `python3 YCB_train_synthetic.py -o=1`

 ## How To Use: PrimA6D